 Pronunciation of 'Myrtaceae'

-The word 'Myrtaceae' refers to a family of flowering plants, commonly known as the myrtle family.
-It is pronounced as 'mɜːrˈteɪsiː' in English.
+The word 'Myrtaceae' is pronounced as 'mɜːrˈteɪsiː' in English.
+It refers to a family of flowering plants commonly known as the myrtle family.

 Word Origin

-The word 'Myrtaceae' originates from the Latin word 'Myrtus', which means 'myrtle', and the suffix '-aceae', which is used to denote plant families.
+The word 'Myrtaceae' originates from the Latin word 'Myrtus', meaning 'myrtle', combined with the suffix '-aceae', which is commonly used in botanical nomenclature to denote plant families.

 Pronunciation Details